Nonlinear State Estimation of a Degrading Battery System

 Additive, with time-invariant covariance 1e-3.

-V is estimated based on measurement equipment accuracy.
+The measurement noise is estimated based on measurement equipment accuracy.
 A voltage meter for battery voltage measurement has approximately 1% accuracy.
 The battery voltage is around 4V.
 Equivalently, we have .
-Therefore, .
+Therefore, set .

 Sample Time: .

-The battery is configured to automatically charge when the capacity is at 30% and switch to discharging when the capacity is 90%.
+The battery is configured to automatically charge when the battery state of charge is at 30% and switch to discharging when state of charge is at 90%.
 Use this information to measure the battery capacity by integrating the current over a charge or discharge cycle (coulomb counting).